 'BA' (ii) was an Italian unrealised naval plan to intercept and destroy a British naval force in the Mediterranean (summer 1941).

-When Italy entered World War II on the Axis side on 10 June 1940, the Italian navy was faced with the immediate need to concentrate forces for the protection of the shipping required to reinforce and supply the Italian forces in Libya.
+When Italy entered World War II on the Axis side on 10 June 1940, the Italian navy was faced with the immediate need to concentrate forces for the protection of the shipping required to reinforce and supply the Italian land and air forces in Libya.
 This essentially defensive effort was the priority for the rest of 1940 and the first months of 1941, and was generally successful.

 So it was not until the early summer of 1941 that planning began for the Italian navy’s first offensive operation, which received the codename 'BA' (ii) and was designed to allow Italian light forces to surprise British naval units engaged in the surveillance of coastal traffic between the Balearic islands and Cartagena in neutral but Axis-inclined Spain.